 After 3 iterations, combined with the work of our marketing team who managed to increase and ensure scalability, Dunk n Beat managed to reach 46% R1 and over 10% R7.

-After the launch, we kept on working very closely with Teo Entertainment to keep the game in the charts, optimizing the game performances and monetization with innovative features: “Play your own songs”, new reward system, new top songs and more in-game content.
+After the launch, we kept on working very closely with Teo Entertainment to keep the game in the charts, optimizing the game performances and monetization with innovative features: “Play your own songs”, a new reward system, new top songs, and more in-game content.

 If you also want to work on awesome musical projects with us, show us your work!